singhkpratham/geocompr/12-transport.md

 In terms of transport, Bristol is well served by rail and road links, and has a relatively high level of active travel.
 19% of its citizens cycle and 88% walk at least once per month according to the [Active People Survey](https://www.gov.uk/government/statistical-data-sets/how-often-and-time-spent-walking-and-cycling-at-local-authority-level-cw010#table-cw0103) (the national average is 15% and 81%, respectively).
-8% of the population said they cycled work in the 2011 census, compared with only 3% nationwide.
+8% of the population said they cycled to work in the 2011 census, compared with only 3% nationwide.